-Subsequent Presentation NOT Authorized: A Compatriot may receive this medal only once from a state society.
+Subsequent Presentation NOT Authorized: A Compatriot may receive this medal only once at the state society level, regardless of the number of state societies a Compatriot is a member of.
+Oak leaf clusters or other ribbon attachments are not authorized.

-State Roger Sherman Medal
+State Roger Sherman Commendation Medal

-Year Authorized: 2013

-Presented By: State Society

-Approved By: State Society
+Year Authorized: 2013 Presented By: State Society Approved By: State Society

-Summary: The Silver Roger Sherman Medal may be awarded to a compatriot in recognition of, and in appreciation of, outstanding services rendered to a State Society.
+Summary: The State Roger Sherman Commendation Medal may be awarded to a compatriot in recognition of, and in appreciation of, outstanding services rendered to a State Society.
 The medal is presented to a compatriot for significant service which lacks the requirements for the Meritorious Service Medal.
 It should be awarded in place of the Bronze and Silver Good Citizenship Medals, which cannot be awarded for service to the SAR.
 The recipient must have served as an active officer for a minimum of two years, as an active committee chairman for three years, or as an active member of a committee for four years.